-- Briefly explain the design of your car (tankbot/wheelbot/yourcrazynewbot) and any special features you have implemented (differential wheelbase, etc.). - Explain in detail your choices for bumpers, and the underlying code. - Give a general overview of the flow of control of your program.
-Don't forget to mention any subroutines or tasks that run simultaneously. - Be sure to include explanations of any nontrivial code, or special procedures.
+- Briefly explain the design of your car and drive mechanism.
+If you based the design on material you found on a web site, in a book, etc., cite those sources. - Explain in detail your choices for bumpers, and the underlying code.

+- Give a general overview of the flow of control of your program.
+Don't forget to mention any subroutines or tasks that run simultaneously.
+(Pseudocode is acceptable, but not required.) - Be sure to include explanations of any nontrivial code, or special procedures. - Include a diagram of your robot. - Keep it brief!
+The text portion of your writeup should be no more than two pages.